Computable de Finetti measures: Computable Representations

 We now develop these definitions more formally.

 \begin{definition}[Computable topological space] Let $S$ be a second-count\-able $T_0$ topological space with a countable subbasis $\cS$.
-Let $s : \omega \to \cS$ be an enumeration of $\cS$.
+Let $s : \omega \to \cS$ be an enumeration of $\cS$ (possibly with repetition), i.e., a total surjective (but not necessarily injective) function.
 We say that $S$ is a \emph{computable topological space (with respect to $s$)} when the set